-Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are:Furnished by a provider qualified to furnish emergency You pay \$75 for each Medicare- covered emergency room visit. runnished by a provider quantied to runnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
-You do not pay this copay if you are admitted to the hospital within 24 hours for the same condition.
+Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of- network is the same as for such services furnished in-network.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of- network hospital authorized by the plan and your cost is the highest cost sharing you would pay at a network hospital.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
 You are covered for emergency care world-wide.
 If you have an emergency outside the United States and its territories, you will be responsible to pay for the services rendered upfront.
 You must submit to AvMed an itemized statement of costs, proof of payment and a copy of the complete medical records related to the services.
 The complete medical records and itemized bill must be translated by a translator into English.
 We may not reimburse you for all out-of-pocket expenses.
-This is because our contracted rates may be lower than providers outside of the United States and its territories.
-Cost sharing and copays apply.
-Health and wellness education programs You pay \$0.
-AvMed offers the SilverSneakers program, a gym and fitness benefit.
-10u puj 00.
+This is because our contracted rates may be lower than providers outside of the United States and its territories outside of the United States and its territories.
+You pay \$75 for each Medicare- covered emergency room visit.
+You do not pay this copay if you are admitted to the hospital within 24 hours for the same condition.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of- network hospital authorized by the plan and your cost is the highest cost sharing you would pay at a network hospital.
+We alth and wellness education programs AvMed offers the SilverSneakers program, a gym and fitness benefit.
 Members receive copies of our quarterly Aspire magazine at no additional cost.
 Members also receive (i) personal health assessment and scorecard and (ii) E-coaching courses and health center.
-We offer a 24-hour telephone health information line, "AvMed's Nurse On Call" at 1-888-866-5432 (TTY 711) at no additional cost to the member.
-Callers can speak with a registered nurse for answers to health questions or guidance on health related issues.
+We offer a 24-hour telephone health information line, "AvMed's Nurse On Call" at 1-888-866-5432 (TTY 711) at no additional You pay \$0.

+answers to health questions or guidance on health related issues.